Wanted (2008 film): Release and promotion

-Wanted was initially set to be released in cinemas on March 28, 2008.
+Wanted was initially set to be released in theaters on March 28, 2008.
 However, in December 2007, Universal Pictures announced that it would be pushing back the release date to June 27, 2008, as the studio considered that the film had the potential to stand among the blockbusters that would be released during the United States summer.
-The film's world premiere happened at the Los Angeles Film Festival on June 19, with Wanted acting as the festival opener.
+The film's world premiere happened at the LA Film Festival on June 19, with Wanted acting as the festival opener.
 Given the Russian origin of the director, Universal released a specially localized version in Russia.
-The literary translation of the English dialog was written by the writer Sergey Lukyanenko.
+The literary translation of the English dialogue was written by the writer Sergei Lukyanenko.
 Several texts appearing on the screen and important for the plot were translated using CGI, without using subtitles or a voice-over translation.
 Several famous Russian actors, most of which were also in Bekmambetov's Night Watch and Day Watch, dubbed the main characters, and Konstantin Khabensky dubbed himself as The Exterminator.
-James McAvoy also provided some words in Russian for Wesley Gibson.
+James McAvoy also provided some words in Russian for Wesley Allan Gibson.
 Danny Elfman's song "The Little Things" received a version in Russian, performed by Elfman himself, and Bekmambetov also directed a music video for the band Delta as part of a viral marketing campaign in Russia.

 Theatrical run

-Wanted debuted in 3,185 theaters and earned $50,927,085 in its opening weekend, placing it at second place behind WALL-E. It was the best opening ever for an R-rated film released in June, only surpassed four years later by Prometheus and Ted.
+Wanted premiered in 3,185 theaters and earned $50,927,085 in its opening weekend, placing it at second place behind WALL-E. It was the best opening ever for an R-rated film released in June, only surpassed four years later by Prometheus and Ted.
 Overall, it achieved the seventh-highest opening weekend for an R-rated film, after The Matrix Reloaded, The Passion of the Christ, 300, Sex and the City, Hannibal and 8 Mile.
 Internationally, the film grossed $33 million on its opening weekend, breaking records in Russia and South Korea.
 Wanted earned $134,508,551 in the United States and $207,954,512 internationally for a worldwide box office gross of $342,463,063 against a budget of $75 million.

 Home video

-Wanted was released on DVD and Blu-ray on December 2, 2008 in the U.S. Two versions were released, including a single-disc DVD and a two-disc edition of both the DVD and Blu-ray.
+Wanted was released on DVD and Blu-ray on December 2, 2008, in the U.S. Two versions were released, including a single-disc DVD and a two-disc edition of both DVD and Blu-ray.
 A collectible two-disc gift-set DVD also included collectible postcards, a lenticular film cel in an acrylic frame, and a photobook of the Assassins.
 The DVD debuted at second place on the charts (behind The Chronicles of Narnia: Prince Caspian), and generated over $65 million in revenue by February 2009.
 The Blu-ray debuted at first place on the charts.